wtsi-hgi/conda-audited/README.md

 # conda-audited
-This repo provides instructions on how you can install, configure and alter miniconda so that it audits what users do with it.
+This repo provides instructions on how you can install, configure and alter miniforge so that it audits what users do with it.

-The alterations also set CONDA_GROUP so that you can use that in your miniconda .condarc to set up envs_dirs and pkgs_dirs to have all end-users install to a location based on their primary group.
+The alterations also set CONDA_GROUP so that you can use that in your miniforge .condarc to set up envs_dirs and pkgs_dirs to have all end-users install to a location based on their primary group.

 The suggested config allows for multiple users using the same conda installation